vele616/monorepo/packages/jobboard/website/content/jobs/director-of-growth-marketing-current-job-openings-at-netlify-wLGZl.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/netlify"
-summary: "If you have experience working at scale, across millions of monthly visitors, consider applying to Current Job Openings at Netlify's job post for a new director of growth marketing."
+summary: "If you have experience working at scale, across millions of monthly visitors, consider applying to Netlify's job post for a new Director of Growth Marketing."
 summaryBackup: "Current Job Openings at Netlify is looking for a director of growth marketing that has experience in: #marketing, #management, #content."
-featured: 20
+featured: 15
 ---

 ## Company Overview